I’m an expert teacher who develops online content for a range of learners.

 Lately I’ve been thinking about how LMS-agnostic content makes things easier for instructors and learners.
 Linked above is a collection of “revision techniques,” which I use in all my classes.
 Posting content on YouTube also makes it accessible for all of my classes, and available to others to use as well.

-Tools used: Word, Adobe Acrobat, VoiceThread, TechSmith Relay, YouTube, Blackboard, Canvas
+Tools used: Word, Adobe Acrobat, VoiceThread, Kaltura, ScreenPal, YouTube, Blackboard, Canvas

-“Love This Class: Writing Poetry,” a short video my college made on a poetry class I taught recently.
+“Love This Class,” a short video my college made on a class in 2018.

 You must be logged in to post a comment.